scimma/astrodash-web/astrodash-docs/docs/api/architecture-overview.md

 # Architecture Overview

-AstroDash follows a clean, layered architecture for maintainability and testability.
+AstroDASH 2.0 follows a clean, layered architecture for maintainability and testability.
 All code is open sourced and available at https://github.com/jesusCaraball0/astrodash-web

 ## High-level layers